-This (This Course will enable students to: 1.
-Explicate to define an open problem for developing a computational system 2.
-Explicate various steps of system/ software development 3.
-Aware of ethics of organization in general and project development in particular maj or project Regulations 1 The project is to be carried out by individual student.
+Maj or project Regulations 1 The project is to be carried out by individual student.
 2 The major project is to be carried out for 14-16 week duration and evaluated at the end of the semester for the assigned credits.
-3 The project may be carried out covering either of following • Design of a system.
-Theoretical/Analytical modeling. • Computer simulation. • Developing working software Interdisciplinary computer application/modeling.
+3 The project may be carried out covering either of following Design of a system.
+Theoretical/Analytical modeling.
+Computer simulation.
+Developing working software Interdisciplinary computer application/modeling.
 4 The project may be part of the research activity carried out in the department or outside the institute in a recognized industry/research lab.
 5 The literature survey should be one of the components of the project.
-6 All the project works should be approved by DPEC 7 The DPEC allocates guides for the major project.
+6 All the project work should be approved by DPEC 7 The DPEC allocate guides for the major project.